sgm22/MiltonZouKhalsa__ENV872_EDA_FinalProject/README.md

 ## Folder structure, file formats, and naming conventions

 Our main project folder is named "MiltonZouKhalsa__ENV872_EDA_FinalProject."
 Within the folder are the  .gitignore file, .Rhistory file, Data folder, project RMD file named "EDA_Final_Group_Project.RMD", LICENSE file, .Rproj project file named the same as the main project folder, and this README.md file.
-We organized our data files within multiple data folders, including "processed, raw, and spatial data."Processed_Data", "Raw_Data", and "Spatial_Files."
-The processed and raw data folders contain .csv files  The spatial data folder contains a Shapefile.URL file, .cpg file, .dbf file, .prj file, a few .shp files, and a .shx file.
+We organized our data files within multiple data folders, including "processed, raw, meta-data, and spatial data.These folders are titled, "Processed_Data", "Raw_Data", "Meta_Data" and "Spatial_Files."
+The processed,meta-data,raw data folders contain .csv files  The spatial data folder contains a Shapefile.URL file, .cpg file, .dbf file, .prj file, a few .shp files, and a .shx file.
 These allow for spatial processing to be conducted.
 Our file naming conventions involve descriptive words separated by underscores.

 ## Metadata